romakot321/music-api/README.md

 Simple to use API for generating music with lyrics.

 ## Documentation:
-Available at http://localhost:8000/docs as Swagger.
+Available at http://localhost:8000/docs as Swagger after run.
-!WARNING!
-If /city/weather response 404 Not found, then you need to wait while service load weather from external api.

 ## Run: